 Barrier to Learning Suggested Teaching and Learning Strategies Difficulty in forming and maintaining relationships with peers and staff.
 Use social stories and scripts to explain to students how to behave in different social situations.
 Provide a script for each situation as students may not be able to generalise from one situation to another.
 Repetition of stories and scripts can help to embed them in the student's memory, improving engagement, confidence and understanding.
-Provide visual prompts showing required behaviour, preferably using photographs of the student rather than pictures or symbols.
+Provide visual prompts showing required behaviour preferably using photographs of the student rather than pictures or symbols.
 Use puppets, role play and drama to explore feelings and attitudes.
 This can help in improving peer relationships through language development and conversation.
 Provide opportunities to work 1:1 with an adult and then with a peer.
-Pair the student with other students who are good role models for paired activities, and plan student groups carefully in order to ensure that the students has good role models to observe at all times.
+For paired activities, pair the student with other students who are good role models, and plan student groups carefully to ensure that the student has good role models to observe at all times.
+Plan for turn taking games and circle games to encourage appropriate social interaction.